dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_7.md

 For each channel, an initial channel state is allowed if it is recognized by a regular expression.

 __Model 3.__
-For each channel, an initial channel state stems from a given but arbitrary set.
+For each channel, an initial channel state stems from a given but arbitrary set of finite words.

 We still look at the property of control-state reachability but in contrast to the normal LCS, there is a set of initial states and hence the question reads as follows: